Utkarsh352/HepCspark/README.md

 Models
 The project applies machine learning models, including Logistic Regression, Decision Trees, and Random Forest, to predict Hepatitis C outcomes.

-##  Evaluation
-The project evaluates the performance of the models using various metrics such as accuracy, precision, recall, and F1-score.

 ##  Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: